- What is Placenta Accreta Spectrum?

 Usually there may be no signs or symptoms of placenta accreta.
 Some women may present with bleeding.

 Sometimes an MRI is arranged.
 MRI uses a strong magnetic field and radio waves to create detailed images of the organs and tissues within the body.
-While ultrasound is the best test to look at the placenta itself, an MRI allows the team of doctors to get more detailed images of how attached the placenta appears in relation to other organs surrounding the womb, such as the bladder.
-An MRI is also helpful where the diagnosis is not clear from the ultrasound images.
+While ultrasound is the best test to look at the placenta itself, an MRI allows the team of doctors to identify if other organs close to the womb, such as the bladder are involved or if the placenta is attached to the back of the womb - which is a rare event.
 Your team of doctors will use both the ultrasound and MRI images together to determine how deeply the placenta is attached to the lining of the womb.
 Both ultrasound and MRI are safe during pregnancy and do not harm your baby.

 - How is placenta Accreta Managed?